Lecithin: Food additive

 The nontoxicity of lecithin leads to its use with food, as a food additive or in food preparation.
 It is used commercially in foods requiring a natural emulsifier or lubricant.

 In confectionery, it reduces viscosity, replaces more expensive ingredients, controls sugar crystallization and the flow properties of chocolate, helps in the homogeneous mixing of ingredients, improves shelf life for some products, and can be used as a coating.
 In emulsions and fat spreads, such as margarines with a high fat content of more than 75%, it stabilizes emulsions, reduces spattering (splashing and scattering of oil droplets) during frying, improves texture of spreads and flavor release.
 In doughs and baking, it reduces fat and egg requirements, helps even out distribution of ingredients in dough, stabilizes fermentation, increases volume, protects yeast cells in dough when frozen, and acts as a releasing agent to prevent sticking and simplify cleaning.
 It improves wetting properties of hydrophilic powders (such as low-fat proteins) and lipophilic powders (such as cocoa powder), controls dust, and helps complete dispersion in water.
-Lecithin keeps cocoa and cocoa butter in a candy bar from separating.
+Lecithin keeps non-fat cocoa particles and cocoa butter in a candy bar from separating.
 It can be used as a component of cooking sprays to prevent sticking and as a releasing agent.

-In the EU Lecithin is designated at food additive E322.
+In the EU lecithin is designated at food additive E322.